explosion/spaCy/website/docs/usage/layers-architectures.md

 It contains two config files to train the model: one to run on CPU with a Tok2Vec layer, and one for the GPU using a transformer.
-The project applies the relation extraction component to identify biomolecular interactions, but you can easily swap in your own dataset for your experiments.
+The project applies the relation extraction component to identify biomolecular interactions, but you can easily swap in your own dataset for your experiments in any other domain.
 </Project>

 #### Step 1: Implementing the Model {#component-rel-model}